-Basically, a brokerage account is the bank account specifying for the purpose of investment and securities exchanges.
-Offshore brokerage account refers to the brokerage account to be opened in a jurisdiction outside of your original country.
+A brokerage account is the bank account specifying for investment and securities exchanges.
+An offshore brokerage account refers to the brokerage account to be opened in a jurisdiction outside of your original country.

 - Engaging in a diversity of flexible transactions with different accounts;